Student support and resources

 Who can help?

 - Paying your fees - if you pay your own tuition fees here are the instructions on how to make payments and when you need to do so.
-If you have received a tuition fee loan, payments will be made by Student Finance on your behalf - but you need to bring proof of your loan to Enrolment.
+If you have received a tuition fee loan, payments will be made by Student Finance on your behalf.
+Don’t forget to return your declaration to Student Finance or your payments will be delayed.

 - Scholarships - we have a number of University and departmental scholarships available.
 A scholarship is a type of financial support awarded for excellence e.g. academic, sports etc., or for hardship, and it does not have to be paid back.